Systematic matching across the databases that were never built to connect. Surfacing leads hidden by jurisdictional gaps.

 December 1983.
 A fishing boat was found drifting in San Francisco Bay with its engine still running.
 No one was aboard.
 76 days later, unidentified remains were recovered 5.4 miles south.
 In 40+ years, no one ever compared them.

-RECALL is built by Rob, an independent researcher developing AI-assisted matching algorithms to help identify unidentified remains and bring missing persons cases to resolution.
+RECALL is built by Robert, an independent researcher developing systematic matching methods to help identify unidentified remains and bring missing persons cases to resolution.

 This is not law enforcement.
 This is a triage layer — systematically surfacing leads that should be evaluated but never have been.
 Validated leads are referred to Medical Examiner offices for formal comparison.